ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 of various articles to a bushel, may be of
 interest to our readers:
 Of wheat, sixty pounds.
-Of shelled corn, fifty-six pounds,
+Of shelled corn, fifty-six pounds.
 Of corn on the cob, seventy pounds.
 Of rye, filty-six pounds.
 Of oats, thirty-six pounds.